gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 ## Database Connection Details

 Connection details for the database, e.g. host, port, credentials, certificates, hostname_in_certificate, encrypt and validate_certificate, are looked up by the HDI Deployer from the standard CF/XSA `VCAP_SERVICES` environment variable which contains the bound services.

+Since version 4.3.1 of hdi-deploy supports reading credentials from a secret volume for Kubernetes.

 In order to use mutual authentication, `client_authentication_private_key` and `client_authentication_certificate` can be supplied via the service binding.